Lead G&S academic: Dr Jonathan Fisher

 Policy-makers and practitioners face practical challenges in reconciling these worldviews with Western systems of justice and governance.
 More broadly, though, they and Africanist academics interested in security face a broader challenge - how to study, represent, engage with and respond to these narratives which are deeply meaningful for communities but fundamentally at odds with Western modes of thinking.
 Furthermore, how can and should researchers broach so sensitive a topic with communities?

-This project will tackle these difficult questions head-on in a highly innovative collaboration between and across disciplines and continents.
-At its core will be a partnership between a political scientist and an historian who will work to combine different approaches from their respective disciplines in order to explore witchcraft as a discourse of insecurity in the Uganda/South Sudan border region - and to reflect on the wider methodological and epistemological questions raised above.
+This project tackled these difficult questions head-on in a highly innovative collaboration between and across disciplines and continents.
+At its core was a partnership between a political scientist and an historian who worked to combine different approaches from their respective disciplines in order to explore witchcraft as a discourse of insecurity in the Uganda/South Sudan border region - and to reflect on the wider methodological and epistemological questions raised above.

-This will be undertaken in the context of a broader collaboration between a core group of UK and Africa-based academics from history, political science, development studies and anthropology - together with practitioners and policy-makers - who will help design the methodology, advise on the fieldwork and co-produce the outputs through participation in regular workshops in the UK and Africa.
+This was undertaken in the context of a broader collaboration between a core group of UK and Africa-based academics from history, political science, development studies and anthropology - together with practitioners and policy-makers - who helped design the methodology, advise on the fieldwork and co-produce the outputs through participation in regular workshops in the UK and Africa.

-In adopting this experimental, inter-disciplinary approach it will be possible to explore and debate the nature of human security - and the place of witchcraft discourses within this - in a dynamic and exciting intellectual space which goes beyond the limits imposed by individual disciplinary boundaries.
-In doing so, the project will seek to challenge, re-frame and guide key debates within African Studies, security studies, history and anthropology as well as within policy communities.
+In adopting this experimental, inter-disciplinary approach it was possible to explore and debate the nature of human security - and the place of witchcraft discourses within this - in a dynamic and exciting intellectual space which goes beyond the limits imposed by individual disciplinary boundaries.
+In doing so, the project sought to challenge, re-frame and guide key debates within African Studies, security studies, history and anthropology as well as within policy communities.

 For further information about this project please contact: Dr Jonathan Fisher.